 - Multisite study & recruitment support (Trial Innovation Network)

 - Community engagement and community-centered collaboration

 - Career development and mentorship support

 - Regulatory, ethics, knowledge and support

-- Biomedical informatics support
+- Biomedical informatics consultations and support

 - Access to Howard, Georgetown and MedStar Clinical Research Units (CRU)